Mike Wilson (writer, born 1974)

 Michael James Wilson (born 1974) is an American-Argentine writer based in Chile.
+He achieved critical acclaim and received the Critics' and National Council of Culture and the Arts awards in 2014 for his fifth novel, Leñador (2013).

 Biography

 Although Mike Wilson was born in the United States, most of his childhood and adolescence were spent in South America.
 When he was three years old, he arrived in Chile with his American father and Argentine mother; at seven they moved to Asunción, Paraguay, and finally settled in Buenos Aires, where Wilson would attend some primary school and receive all of his secondary education.

 The family returned to the United States after his father became a diplomat during the presidency of Jimmy Carter, and Wilson entered Cornell University in New York, where he studied Hispanic Literature and met Edmundo Paz Soldán.

 He returned to Chile in 2005 after receiving his doctorate, and obtained a position as professor of English Literature at the Catholic University.
 Since then he has resided in that country.

 He published the novel Nachtrópolis in 2003.
 Wilson defined it as "an alternate history set in the 40s in a version of Buenos Aires overflown by German Zeppelins and under a Perón government controlled by the Reich."

 Five years later El púgil was released, a text in which "the references range from the work and life of Roberto Arlt to the aesthetics of Blade Runner, and from the classic trans-Andean comic book The Eternaut to the voice of Orson Welles reading The War of the Worlds."
 His 2009 post-apocalyptic novel Zombie tells the story of some teenagers who have survived the destruction of La Avellana, a neighborhood that could well be Santiago's La Dehesa, with a "devastating panorama of once perfect houses with perfect courtyards for perfect families."
 The boys who survive, "abandoned to their fate, end up behaving like zombies addicted to methamphetamine."

 On the eve of publishing his second novel, Wilson was signed by Guillermo Schavelzon's agency, which meant moving from the small publisher Forja to Alfaguara, who released his third novel, Rockabilly (2011).
 Journalist Alberto Rojas described it as "a terrifying trip to those places away from the big American cities that Wilson knows well, where men and women live in search of their broken dreams, in the midst of nights that seem never to end."

 In Letras Libres, Mauricio Montiel wrote that "the best of contemporary Latin American narrative is brewing away from the center and near the periphery," and that a good example of this thesis are these two novels by "Wilson, rara avis that has decided to return to the bustle of the downtown – read literary – establishment to face the apparent suburban stillness with a look full of concern, and I say and emphasize 'apparent', because in the powerful suburban diptych composed of Zombie and Rockabilly [...] that peace goes on to reveal a substratum of contained violence that ends up emerging in unsuspected and openly disturbing ways."